dmss-group3-practice-module/backend/README.md

 # Backend (Practice Module)

 This Documentation is still WIP.

 ## Getting Started

 1. Install Gradle plugin for your IDE.

 ## Commands

 #### Gradle

 `./gradlew clean` : remove the build files generated from the build command
+`./gradlew spotlessapply` : format your codebase according to google java format
 `./gradlew build` : build the project
 `./gradlew bootrun` : run the project
 `./gradlew test` : run the tests

 #### Docker

 `docker build -t feats-backend .`: build a docker container named *feats-backend* with the *latest* tag
 `docker run -d -p 8089:8089 feats-backend`: run the docker container on port 8089